The problem with tamoxifen

 - Fresh vegetables which are some of the most nutrient dense foods that you can eat.
 Some cancer-fighters include bok choy, broccoli, spinach, Brussels sprouts, cabbage, cauliflower, celery, collard greens, beets, eggplant, green beans, kale, leeks, onion, peppers, radish, scallions, mustard greens, Swiss chard, leafy greens, tomatoes, summer squash, mushrooms, etc.

 - Fresh fruits, if you are excluding fruits from your diet, you are missing out on an abundance of antioxidants, flavonoids, and anthocyanins that can prevent and reverse cellular damage and reduce overall inflammation.
-Some powerful fruits to include are: blueberries, blackberries, strawberries, raspberries, cranberries, grapes, cherries, pomegranates, cantaloupe, papaya, pineapple, watermelon, lemons, limes, and oranges.
+Some powerful fruits to include are: blueberries, blackberries, strawberries, raspberries, cranberries, grapes, cherries, pomegranates, pineapple, granny smith apples, lemons, limes, and oranges.
 Fruits are very easily digested, therefore they should be eaten separately or about 1/2 hour before your main meals, or they can easily be blended into smoothies along with leafy greens.

 - Making fresh vegetable juices.
 Read more about juicing